Anarchy-ts/wallbuilder/readme.md

 I am Tamoghna Saha, a student doing B.tech in IIT Madras.
 I have alway been interested in robotics.
-Being in a competition team here I had learnt a lot of ROS and gazebo but I had implemented them only on wheeled robots. i enjoyed doing this assignment.
+Being in a competition team here I had learnt a lot of ROS and gazebo but I had implemented them only on wheeled robots.
+I enjoyed doing this assignment.
 Implementing ros2 controllers on a robotic arm was a fun and learning experience for me.
 I put all of my efforts and managed to do this much in two days.
 My exams start from day after tomorrow so I will need to put my focus there also.
 Hence, I have submitted early even though the deadline is till 6th May.
 Thank You.